 Home recording was first launched in 1990’s and that’s when the earliest versions of the current DAW began.
 Ever since, people have never been so sure which one of the many Digital Audio Workstations works best.
 If you are just a beginner trying to figure out the best DAW software to buy, this article is designed for you.
-It is about the best DAWs for 2018 and the one we like the most tops this list.
+It is about the best DAW software for Windows 2018 and the one we like the most tops this list.

 Another point to keep in mind is that some options out there are free of charge and others are paid for.
 Thus, we would advise you to pick your DAW for 2018 based mostly on quality even if it’s free.
 So, here we go: